EdFuentetaja/EdFuentetaja.github.io/_posts/2019-07-27-frequency_shifting.markdown

 $$s(t) e^{j 2 \pi f_\Delta t} = \sum_{n=-\infty}^{\infty} S[n] e^{j 2 \pi (n/P + f_\Delta) t}$$

 The digital implementation of a frequency shift is then pretty straightforward.
-It requires the generation of a phasor at our desired frequency shift with modulus 1 (unless we want to modify the amplitude of the input signal) and perform a complex multiplication sample by sample of the original signal with this phasor.
+It requires the generation of a phasor at our desired frequency shift with magnitude 1 (unless we want to modify the amplitude of the input signal) and perform a complex multiplication sample by sample of the original signal with this phasor.

 To take into account that in the digital domain, since we are sampling our signal at some sampling frequency $$f_s$$, the frequency shift would need to get normalized by this frequency.
 So, to achieve a frequency shift of $$f_\Delta$$ at $$f_s$$ sampling rate, our phasor needs to run at $$f_\Delta/f_s$$ Hz.